PrafulCodes/PrafulCodes/README.md

 I have a keen interest in web development and have been learning JavaScript, Node.js, and CSS to build dynamic and responsive web applications.

-## 🔧 Skills
+## 🔧 TechStack

-- JavaScript
-- java
-- C
-- Node.js
-- CSS, Tailwind
+C HTML5 Java JavaScript Python TypeScript React Vite TailwindCSS Firebase Supabase MongoDB MySQL

 ## 🎯 Goals